interledger/rafiki/README.md

 This does have [security implications](https://yarnpkg.com/features/zero-installs) that are fairly easy to mitigate.

-> DO NOT use `npm install`, this will cause the project to spontaneous self-destruct.
+> DO NOT use `npm install`, this will cause the project to spontaneously self-destruct.

 ### Workspaces